Tom Pelphrey: Theater

 From September 6, 2007, to September 30, 2007, Pelphrey performed in Kevin Mandel's A New Television Arrives Finally as the title character, at Theatre 54, in New York.
 Pelphrey starred in In God's Hat at the Peter Jay Sharp Theater, in New York City, through August 7, 2010.
 In 2012, he appeared in the Broadway cast of the musical drama End of the Rainbow as Mickey Deans; in 2015, he returned to Broadway in a revival of Fool for Love, playing Martin.

 Personal life

 In 2022, Pelphrey began dating actress Kaley Cuoco.
 The two made their first public appearance as a couple at a Hollywood Walk of Fame ceremony in May 2022.
 Pelphrey and Cuoco announced on Instagram in October 2022 that they were expecting their first child together.
 Cuoco gave birth to their daughter on March 30, 2023.
 They announced their engagement on August 14, 2024.
+The couple announced in June 2026 that they are expecting their second child.

 Pelphrey is a fan of the New York Giants.